How do we cultivate thankfulness, gratitude, and appreciation?

 Enjoy Simple Pleasures

-It’s the simple things in life that mean the most.
-Ask any cancer survivor and you’ll find they most enjoy their early morning cup of coffee in their favorite chair surrounded by their loved ones.
-It’s their loving family, familiar surroundings, and hope for the future that comforts them as they heal.
+It is the simple things in life that mean the most to us.
+Ask any cancer survivor and you will find they enjoy their early morning cup of coffee in their favorite chair surrounded by their loved ones.
+It is their loving family, familiar surroundings, and hope for the future that comforts them as they heal.

 I enjoy sunrises, sunsets, watching the rain, seeing a rainbow, the fresh green leaves in spring, and the vibrant fall colors.
 I enjoy the fragrant aroma: of antique roses, fresh cut grass, and biscuits.